 - Procedures due to complications would likely be charged by your doctor depending on what benefits are covered and what your cost-sharing obligations are

 Delivering a baby is both a scary and magical experience.
-It can also be the most expensive aspect of having a child.
-How much will your insurance cover and how much will you have to pay out-of-pocket?Click To Tweet
+It can also be the most costly aspect of having a child.
+It’s important to know how much your insurance will cover and how much you’ll be paying on your own.

 Li Tian, mom blogger and founder of Full Time Baby tells us you should budget to spend at least $10,000 when delivering a baby.
-However, from her personal experience, she spent $2,000 out of pocket with both of her kids.
-She explains that if you have insurance with wide coverage, you could pay less in out-of-pocket costs.
+However, from her personal experience, she spent $2,000 out-of-pocket with both of her kids.
+This is why choosing the right insurance plan in advance is crucial.

 EXPERT: Li Tian – Full Time Baby